 Buy a gym membership in Omaha.
 Eat better and use a nutrition plan.
-Go to a different workout class.
+Experience a different workout class.
 Lose weight.

 We’ve all experienced it.
 It’s a new beginning, and we choose particular resolutions.
 Then we abandon them in just a few weeks.
 Why does this take place?